ericdunipace/RcppCGAL/README.md

 ### Synopsis

-This package provides access to the Computational Geometry Algorithms Library ([CGAL](https://www.cgal.org)) in R  [R](https://www.r-project.org).
+This package provides access to the Computational Geometry Algorithms Library ([CGAL](https://www.cgal.org)) in [R](https://www.r-project.org).
 [CGAL](https://www.cgal.org) provides access to methods like KDtree, Hilbert sorting, convex hull calculation, and many more.

 This package allows for the easy linking of the CGAL header files into R packages without having to download and manually add the appropriate CGAL header file into an R package.